 What is Pre-Service Training?

 Pre-Service Training is the 27-hour training process for families to be able to be approved as a resource family.
 Through classroom instruction, activities, and interviews with COBYS resource families this training addresses the following topics:

-Upon COBYS’ receipt of a Resource Parent Application, families are eligible to attend our Pre-Service Training, which is offered at our Main Office six times per year in daytime and evening formats.
-Daytime trainings consist of three full days and one optional evening and are held in March, June, and November.
+Upon COBYS’ receipt of a Resource Parent Application, families are eligible to attend our Pre-Service Training, which is offered at our Main Office seven times per year in daytime and evening formats.
+Daytime trainings consist of three full days and one optional evening and are held in March, June, August and November.
 Evening trainings consist of nine consecutive Thursdays and begin the first week of January, April, and September.
 Our training room is accessed by steps.
 Please notify us if this is a challenge for you so we can make accommodations.